SuiteDash

 Plutio

 Plutio's portal supports custom domains, custom email addresses, logo replacement, and color customization.
-Full white-label branding removes all Plutio branding, but it is a $9/month add-on on Solo and Studio plans.
-It is included free on the Agency plan ($99/month).
+Full white-label branding removes all Plutio branding, but it is a $9/month add-on on Core and Pro plans.
+It is included on the Max plan ($199/month).

 The custom dashboard builder is Plutio's portal strength.
 You can create multi-page dashboards with interactive charts, metrics, dynamic content per client, and role-based access.
 It goes beyond a project viewer into a reporting interface for clients.